Okeanrst/sendemail/README.md

 ## Install

-Download ZIP-archive, unzip it and run
+Use git clone or download ZIP-archive, unzip it and run

 ``` bash
 $ composer update